nodejs/node/doc/api/http.md

 * `timeout` {number} Milliseconds before a request times out.
 * `callback` {Function} Optional function to be called when a timeout occurs.
-  Same as binding to the `timeout` event.
+  Same as binding to the `'timeout'` event.
 * Returns: {http.ClientRequest}

 Once a socket is assigned to this request and is connected